huiyuank/yelp-camp/README.md

 ### Bootstrap form validation

 Form data is being validated on the client-side using [Bootstrap Validation](https://getbootstrap.com/docs/5.0/forms/validation/).
-The validation happens either as the user is making any changes to the
+The validation happens as the user submits the form or is making any changes to the input fields when the form had been submitted.
+JavaScript prevents the submission of form if invalid data is detected.

 ### Joi schema and validate